stashed/docs/docs/guides/latest/auto-backup/overview.md

 > Note: `BackupBlueprint` is a non-namespaced crd.
 So, you can use a `BackupBlueprint` to backup targets in multiple namespaces.
 However, Storage Secret is a namespaced object.
 So, you have to manually create the secret in each namespace where you have a target for backup.
 Please give us your feedback on how to improve the ux of this aspect of Stash on [GitHub](https://github.com/stashed/stash/issues/842).

+## Frequently Asked Question regarding Auto-backup

+In this guide, we are going to answer some frequently asked questions regarding Stash auto-backup.
+If your query isn't answer here, feel free to open an issue [here](https://github.com/stashed/stash/issues).

+#### What will happen if I remove the auto-backup annotations?

+If you remove the auto-backup annotation, the respective `BackupConfiguration` will be deleted.
+If you are taking backup of workload volume, the respective sidecar will be removed and your workload will restart.
+The backup will stop immediately.
+If there is any running `BackupSession`, it will be deleted and the backup may terminate in incomplete state.

+The respective `Repository` object will be preserved as well as the backed up data.
+If you add the auto-backup annotation again, the previous `Repository` will be used until you modify/change the respective `BackupBlueprint`.

+#### What if different target require different runtime settings?

+Currently, you can't pass runtime settings via annotation.
+So, if different target needs different runtime settings, you have to create separate `BackupBlueprint` for them.

+#### What if I want to have different retention policy for different targets?

+Currently, you can't pass retention policy via annotation.
+So, if different target needs different retention policy, you have to create separate `BackupBlueprint` for them.

 ## Next Step

 - Learn how to configure automatic backup for workloads from [here](/docs/guides/latest/auto-backup/workload.md).